vuejs/test-utils-docs/src/guide/vue-router.md

 })
 ```

 The test is now passing!
-If this seems like a lot of work for such a simple, that's because is it.
-There is an ongoing discussion to include [some helpers](https://github.com/vuejs/vue-test-utils-next/issues/152) to simplify this, but either way, it can be useful to know how things work internally.
+It was quite a bit of work - this is one of the reasons it might make more sense to use a mock router for your tests.

 Now the initial setup has been handled, let's navigate to `/posts` and make an assertion to ensure the routing is working as expected: